VMware Site Recovery Technical Overview

 VMware Site Recovery utilizes VMware Site Recovery Manager and vSphere Replication.
 For the VMware Cloud on AWS instance, this software is automatically installed and configured by VMware when the add-on is enabled.
-For the customer site, VMware Site Recovery Manager is installed on a Microsoft Windows server and vSphere Replication is deployed as an appliance, both by the customer.
+For the customer site, VMware Site Recovery Manager and vSphere Replication are both deployed as an appliance, both by the customer.
 VMware Site Recovery requires a VMware vCenter Server at the customer site as well.
-The customer site vCenter can be running either VMware vCenter Server version 6.0 U3 or 6.5.
-There must be one or more vSphere hosts running version 5.0 or higher at the customer site.
+The customer site vCenter can be running VMware vCenter Server version 6.5 or higher.
+There must be one or more vSphere hosts running version 6.5 or higher at the customer site.
 VMware Site Recovery utilizes vSphere Replication for transferring data between sites.

-VMware Site Recovery supports protection for up to 1000 virtual machines, 250 recovery plan and is able to simultaneously run up to 10 recovery plans.
+VMware Site Recovery supports protection for up to 1500 virtual machines, 250 recovery plans and is able to simultaneously run up to 10 recovery plans.
 Up to 250 virtual machines can be included in a single protection group and VMware Site Recovery supports up to 250 protection groups.

 Though the most obvious use case for VMware Site Recovery is disaster recovery from one site to another, it can handle a number of different use cases and provide significant capability and flexibility to customers.
 For all use cases and situations, VMware Site Recovery supports non-disruptive testing of recovery plans in network and storage isolated environments.
 This provides for the ability to test disaster recovery, disaster avoidance, or planned migrations as frequently as desired to ensure confidence in the configuration and operation of recovery plans.